RaffiAchmadR/E-Learning/README.md

-# Nikah Yuk Website with Laravel 10.x
+# E-Learning Website with Laravel 10.x

 This GitHub repository contains a web programming project developed as part of the Web Programming course.
-The project focuses on building a website called "Nikah Yuk" using the Laravel framework version 10.x.
+The project focuses on building a website called "E-Learning 100" using the Laravel framework version 10.x.
 The website aims to assist couples who are planning to get married by providing various useful features.

-## Features ✨

-- User registration: Couples can register as users to access the website's features.
-- Event scheduling: Couples can create and manage their wedding event schedule, including dates, times, and locations.
-- Guest list: Couples can create and manage their guest list, including tracking the attendance status of each guest.
-- Photo gallery: Couples can upload and share their wedding photos with invited guests.
-- Location map: Couples can add a map to the wedding venue to help guests find the location easily.

 ## Repository Contents 📁